 Dental Fillings in Los Angeles

 Tooth decay is the destruction of your tooth enamel, the hard, outer layer of your teeth.
 It can be a problem for children, teens and adults.
 Plaque, a sticky film of bacteria, constantly forms on your teeth.
 When you eat or drink foods containing sugars, the bacteria in plaque produce acids that attack tooth enamel.
 The stickiness of the plaque keeps these acids in contact with your teeth and over time the enamel can break down.
 This is when cavities can form.
 A cavity is a little hole in your tooth.
-Unless the hole is too large, the natural look and functionality of the tooth can be saved by filling the cavity with metal or composite material.
+Unless the hole is too large, the natural look and functionality of the tooth can be restored using dental filling in Los Angeles - filling the cavity with composite material or sometimes metal.

 Composite resins, or tooth-colored fillings, provide good durability and resistance to fracture in small- to mid-size fillings that need to withstand moderate pressure from the constant stress of chewing.
 They can be used on either front or back teeth.
 They are a good choice for people who prefer that their fillings look more natural.
 Composites cost more than amalgam and occasionally are not covered by some insurance plans.
 Also, no dental filling lasts forever.
 Some studies show that composite fillings can be less durable and need to be replaced more often than amalgam fillings.

 It generally takes longer to place a composite filling than it does for a metal filling.
 That’s because composite fillings require the tooth be kept clean and dry while the cavity is being filled.
 Tooth-colored fillings are now used more often than amalgam or gold fillings, probably due to cosmetics.
 In a society focused on a white, bright smile, people tend to want fillings that blend with the natural color of their teeth.